Bergen Town Center: History

 Filene's Basement filed for bankruptcy protection on Monday, May 4, 2009.
 An affiliate of Men's Wearhouse has won the bidding process, with plans to keep approximately 20 of the chain's stores open.
 The five-year-old Filene's at Bergen Town Center is one of six stores that closed as part of the transaction.
 In October 2013, Home Goods opened in the space formerly occupied by Filene's Basement.
 This is their second location in Paramus, the other being on NJ-17 near Ridgewood Ave.

 H&M will be opening its third Paramus location at Bergen Town Center Holiday 2013.
 The 27,000 sq. feet two-level store will be larger than the H&M stores at Westfield Garden State Plaza and Paramus Park and will be located at the center of the mall next to J. Crew Outlet.

 In 2015, it was confirmed that the mall would undergo a $130 million 200,000 square foot expansion, which was to include adding an additional level, as well as new tenants.

 In January 2018, it was announced that the Best Buy location at nearby Westfield Garden State Plaza would close and be relocated to the Outlets at Bergen Town Center property next to the strip mall.
 It opened on April 14, 2018.
 In June 2018, it was announced that a Burlington Coat Factory store would go above Marshall's and would occupy space that used to house the Chapel on the mall as well as some mall offices.
 The mall ceiling between Saks OFF 5th and Marshall's is expected to be raised so that escalators and an elevator are able to reach the store.
 The Burlington Coat Factory store opened in August 2019.
 Also, Pei Wei Asian Diner and Potbelly Sandwich closed in the mall to make way for Ruth's Chris Steak House, which opened in November 2018.
 It was also announced that the current bridge that connects the mall and the other shops on the other side would be replaced.
 The former Midas Tire shop is also expected with a new restaurant that is yet to be determined.
 The work on the Parking Deck near Marshalls and Saks OFF 5th and the bridge are all expected to be complete by September 2018.

 In the summer of 2020, Kirkland’s Furniture closed.
 On September 10, 2020, it was announced that Century 21 would be closing all stores, including the Bergen Town Center location.
 The location closed on December 5, 2020.

-In November 2020, Urban Edge Properties dropped The Outlets from the name of Bergen Town Center.

-The Disney Store, Subway, Bobby’s Burger Palace, and AT&T closed their stores within the mall in 2021.

-Kohl's moved from Paramus Place shopping center to the mall, replacing the former Century 21 store on November 4, 2022.
-Also, in late 2022, the Red Robin location closed.
+Kohl's relocated from Paramus Place Shopping Center to Bergen Town Center, inside the former Century 21 in late 2022.